 Below is an example of a SWOT analysis for McDonalds.
 It seems simple on the surface, however, it takes research and constant monitoring of the environment.
 These four boxes can help keep a company focused and aid in strategic planning and development.

 Your company may not have the money to have an in-house secondary research person who regularly monitors the emerging trends.
-Market Directions has Secondary Research experts who can pitch in, fill your information holes and empower your strategic plan and increase your revenues.
+Market Directions has Secondary Research experts who can pitch in, fill in your information sections and empower your strategic plan and increase your revenues.
+The digital domain demands strategy in content, SEO, and marketing.

 Don’t leave your company unprotected.